brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 rows get a different set of abilities.

 The primary operators have the ability to be **reversed**.
 The secondary operators have the ability to be **rewritten** in terms of their corresponding primary operator.
+This means that you can usually write 1 or 2 operators and you'd get the behavior of today writing 2, 4, 6, or even 12 operators by hand.

 Both primary and secondary operators can be **defaulted**.
 For the primary operators, this means applying that operator to each member in declaration order.
 For the